 How the autoscaler works

-You specify the minimum and maximum size of the node group, and the Kubernetes cluster periodically checks the status of the pods and nodes:
+You specify the minimum and the maximum size of a node group, and the Kubernetes cluster periodically checks the status of the pods and the nodes:

 - If the pods can't be scheduled onto the existing nodes due to insufficient resources (vCPU, RAM), the number of nodes in the group gradually increases to the maximum specified.

 - If the load on the nodes is insufficient and all pods can be scheduled onto fewer nodes in the group, the number of nodes gradually decreases to the minimum specified.
-If the pods in a node can't be evicted over the preset waiting time (7 minutes), the node is forcibly stopped.
-You can't change the waiting time.
+If the pods in a node cannot be evicted, the node will not change.

-The cluster autoscaler is different from Horizontal Pod Autoscaler.
+The node group autoscaler is different from Horizontal Pod Autoscaler.
 The Horizontal Pod Autoscaler uses a controller to periodically request resource usage based on the metrics defined in each Kubernetes API HorizontalPodAutoscaler object.
 You can use both mechanisms in parallel.